Evolution - What Proofs are Needed?

 There are many tantalizing and suggestive clues that led us to take the Theory seriously, but none of these rise to the level of proof.
 In particular, these are the fossil evidence, the DNA evidence, various DNA mechanisms in cell reproduction, and the success of the Theory of Adaptation.

-The analysis of DNA changes into time sequences is also suggestive of development over time.
-Here too many examples do not fit the presumed evolving time sequence.
+The analysis of differences in the DNA of existing organisms into time sequences is also suggestive of development over time.
+Some ancient DNA has also been reconstructed.
 But nonetheless, like the fossil evidence, DNA sequences merely imply sequence not mechanism.

 Much research into DNA and the various mechanisms within the cell give us plausible mechanisms for alteration of DNA and consequently change in an organism.
 This research is very sophisticated but is still in a very early stage.
 We are a long way from a comprehensive understanding of cell function and differentiation in organism development, and hence the biological basis to substantiate the Theory.
 It may be that DNA facilitates evolution as yet another adaptive mechanism for survival.

 The Theory of Adaptation has been successful in showing that existing genetic variation within a species can allow survival under changing conditions.
-This can be subjected to controlled experiment in the present and hence rises to the level of proved.
+This has been subjected to experiment in the present and hence rises to the level of proved.
 The origin of the variations is presumed to be mutation, and because most such variations are are simple changes, has high plausibility.
 It is proposed that Evolution is just a stepwise extension of Adaptation.
-However there is an enormous leap of complexity to a new species, and in many cases there is doubt that stepwise refinement can explain the large change ("irreducible complexity").
+However there is an enormous leap of complexity to a new species, and in many cases there is doubt that stepwise refinement can explain a large change ("irreducible complexity").
+Also recent experiments have shown that mutations that adapt an organism are all destructive.
+That is, they destroy an existing genetic function which helps the organism survive but provides no path to improvment.